General Information

 Exporting cars doesn't have to be too difficult to accomplish.
 Depending on the location in which your car is being exported, there may be a litany of paperwork that has to be filled out, but with the right auto broker, you'll be able to get through this process as pain-free as possible.
 A-1 Auto Transport has been exporting cars for years and will be able to guide you through every step of the customs process and to ensure that you avoid as many of the fees as possible.

-However, exporting cars from the United States means having an understanding of the customs regulations and requirements that you'll have to adhere to, as well as understanding the export options that you will have available.
+However, exporting cars from the United States means understanding the customs regulations and requirements that you'll have to adhere to, as well as understanding the export options that you will have available.

-According to the U.S. Customs and Border Protection (CBP), you will need to abide by the following guidelines to export a car from the United States.
+According to the U.S. Customs and Border Protection (CBP), you must abide by the following guidelines to export a car from the United States.

-- Provide the Original Certificate of Title or a valid proof of ownership document (it must contain the Vehicle Identification Number, known as the VIN number);
+- Provide the Original Certificate of Title or a valid proof of ownership document (it must contain the Vehicle Identification Number, known as the VIN);

 - If you're exporting your vehicle through a land border to Canada or Mexico, you will need to provide the documents at least 72 hours before the export date;

-- On the day that you're planning on exporting the vehicle, you will need to bring the car to U.S. Customs so that they may make sure that your documents match the vehicle (both VIN numbers match);
+- On the day that you're planning on exporting the vehicle, you will need to bring the car to U.S. Customs so that they may make sure that your documents match the vehicle (both VINs match);

 - You will have to allow the U.S. Customs agent to inspect your vehicle from both the exterior and interior;